 At some point a police officer called us to a nice spot and agreed to take some pictures.
 OF course, he asked for a tip, too!
 Our next stop was another tourist trap – perfume and papyrus shop.
 Nothing much to tell about these – either you pay or you stay out.

 As requested, our guide took us to the famous Khan el-Khalili – the oldest bazaar in Cairo Egypt, famous for merchants selling souvenirs, antiques and jewelry.
+If you want to make jewelry, check out DIY Jewellery from here!
 A great place for people who know how to haggle.
 Skilled salesmen will get you to buy trash if you are not careful!
 For me – I just enjoyed the scene and didn’t bother buying anything there.
 The feeling of constantly being watched from all sides is quite frightening and uncomfortable.
 It’s in their culture and I understand that now.
 But back then it really seemed like invasion of privacy.
 I wouldn’t have liked to be there alone.

 Our last stop was Egyptian museum – another must see in Cairo Egypt!
 This outstanding museum has a rich collection of Egyptian antiques.
 Among the most important artifacts, without doubt, is the famous Gold Mask of Tutankhamun, composed of 11 kg of solid gold.